aswathyseb/bioinformatics_workflows/README.md

 # bioinformatics_workflows

-This repository contains the workflows and scripts used in the dissertation titled
+This repository contains the workflows and tools developed in the dissertation titled

 **Advancing Genomic and Transcriptomic Knowledge Through Reproducible Bioinformatics Workflows**